grafana/loki/docs/sources/architecture/ring.md

 Here is the problem, say I have large number of log streams coming in and I have a bunch of Loki servers(can be ingesters or distributors).
 Now I want to distribute these log streams across the servers in a way I can find it later when I want to read back the log stream.
 Here is the tricky part.
 I want to do this without any global directory or lookup service.

-So basically, we are talking problem of distribuing the log streams "deterministically"!
+So basically, we are talking problem of distributing the log streams "deterministically"!

 Problem is simple if all I have is single Loki server.
 Solution is send all logs into that single server.
 But having multiple servers makes the problem bit tricky